sebastianbarcia/wk-welding/README.md

-# WK-WELDING

-It is a company of supplies for welding.

-# Funcionality
+# ABOUT THE PROJECT

-The project was born in order to make a shopping cart for WK Welding products.

-# About this project
+🌐 WK WELDING E-COMMERCE WEB PAGE
+This is the page of WK Welding (a company specialized in welding), where users can get to know the company, buy its products and contact it.

+🏁 COMPLETION OF THE PROJECT
-The project is currently being worked on and will end on July 1, 2022.
+The project is currently being worked on and will end on July 7, 2022.

-# Tools UI
+## TOOLS PROJECT
+⚒️ To create the site, these tools were mainly used:

+❤️ REACT JS : React is an open source Javascript library designed to create user interfaces with the aim of facilitating the development of applications in a single page.

-Components, icons, styles, and layout grids of "Material UI" taken from https://mui.com/
+✨ UI MATERIAL : Components, icons, styles, and layout grids of "Material UI" taken from https://mui.com/

+🔙 BACKEND : Using Firebase to call items that are hosted on the backend and to send order and contact information.

+🎨 SASS: Sass was used to be able to articulate the style of the project.

+🖌️ Images and vectors were worked with illustrator and photoshop.

+### TO START PROGRAM

-## Getting Started with Create React App
+### Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/sebastianbarcia/wk-welding.git).
-Is open source code for modify to improve the proyect
+Is open source code for modify to improve the proyect.

-## Install
+### Install
 You can Install de repository from here:
 `https://github.com/sebastianbarcia/wk-welding.git`

+### Node modules
+Please install node modules.
+Go to terminal, once there type npm i.

-## Available Scripts
+### Available Scripts
 In the project directory, you can run:

 ### `npm start`